 The Canon EOS Rebel T7, or EOS 2000D, is an upgrade from the EOS Rebel T6/EOS 1300D.
 This is an entry-level DSLR with a low price point, making it an ideal solution to step into not just the DSLR world, but also with Canon.
 Being an entry-level camera, the feature set is reduced but is it still worth the money giving you the flavor of something better for the price.

 Being cost-conscious, you wouldn’t expect the latest and greatest tech in this camera body, but you would expect semi-up-to-date.
 This camera model can be, at times, a fine line.
 There’s a 24.1MP sensor, which isn’t the same one as in the likes of the EOS Rebel T7i, but the older type as in the EOS Rebel T6i.

-The DIGIC image processor is now on it’s eighth version, but it’s the DIGIC 4+ which is used here.
-The other older features are nine-point AF system, same rear display as the EOS Rebel T6 and unfortunately no touchscreen.
+The DIGIC image processor is now on its eighth version, but it’s the DIGIC 4+ which is used here.
+The other older features are a nine-point AF system, same rear display as the EOS Rebel T6, and unfortunately no touchscreen.
 There’s also no 4K video here, but that’s not really a surprise when you consider higher up models don’t even have this feature.

 This doesn’t mean you’re getting antiquated technology per se.
 There’s WiFi and NFC connectivity, but you have to expect more basic features at this price point.
 The changes on the Canon EOS Rebel T7 are minor compared to the previous model inside, with the outside being the same layout of buttons and dials.
 This is a good thing for Canon users, making it easier to jump from one model to another.